 - If your room is large, consider creating several groupings of furniture.
 For example, sofas opposite each other will allow family member/guests to comfortably engage in conversation.
 Add a comfortable settee in the corner (with a side table) in the same room for a cozy sitting area.

 Solution: Love your tape measure.
-By checking – and rechecking – your measurements thoroughly, you can avoid disasters such as the furniture not fitting through the door.
+By checking – and rechecking – your measurements thoroughly, you can avoid disasters or common design mistakes such as the furniture not fitting through the door.
 It will also give you insight into how your chosen pieces will fill the space.
 When you work with Tracy Morris Design, we routinely create computer-aided design (CAD) layouts and provide our clients with floor plans and client packets (with information including fabric, furniture, and tile choices).

 The Magic of Lighting